 - RO/DI water (RO/DI is for Reverse Osmosis Deionization.
 It takes ordinary tap water and produces zero TDS.
 In other words, it is absolutely pure water without any elements in it.
 Because of it, you will have to remineralize RO/DI water with special shrimp additives later on.

-Neocaridina shrimp are very tough species.
+Neocaridina shrimp are a very tough species.
 They can live and reproduce under harsh circumstances (including in tap water).

 Note: If you really want to be successful, I would strongly recommend using RO/DI water.
 You can read more about it in my article “7 Things Every Shrimp Keeper Must Have!”
 However, it will not be the simplest and cheapest setup anymore because it will transform into the safe one.